-This project will consist of replacing the existing bridge.
+This project will consist of replacing the existing bridge on a new alignment.
 No significant grading efforts are planned, as such, embankment stability or settlement analyses have been not performed.
 Any grading requirements or material placement that may be needed should be placed at 2H:1V slopes or flatter.
-It is anticipated that the end bent locations will consist of H-piles driven to bedrock, and piers will be on spread footings on bedrock.
+It is anticipated that the end bent locations will consist of H-piles driven to bedrock.